Harmelodic/dots/README.md

 }
 ```

-As a side affect, everything in the `bin` directory can be identified using `which`, but everything in `source-bin` cannot.
+As a side effect, everything in the `bin` directory can be identified using `which`, but everything in `source-bin` cannot.

 ## Updating from `master` to `main`